zaichyk/ml-entry-workshop/README.md

 # ml-entry-workshop

-My awesome workshop which teach the basic of ML.
+My awesome workshop which teaches the basic of ML.